• Skip to primary navigation

 • Remove the meat from the refrigerator 30 minutes before cooking it and let it come to room temperature.

-• Season the meat with salt and pepper on both sides.
+• Season the meat on both sides.

 • Place the chops in the hot pan on the narrow fat side and cook the fat for 2 minutes until quite a bit of it has been rendered (1).